-To return to the automatic mode, press
+To return to the automatic mode, press until you return to the main display.

 ► Alerts:

 • In the automatic mode, when an alert occurs, the display stops cycling through information, and warns you by showing the alerts notice in a yellow or red background.